COMPUTING AT ORLEANS PRIMARY SCHOOL

 Online Safety and its importance is taught throughout and across all aspects of both the Computing and whole school curriculum at Orleans Primary School.
 There is a focus on educating pupils to be responsible and safe users online.
 They develop their digital resilience to manage the demands of the online world and embrace new developments in technology.

 Please see the Online Safety page of our website for further information as to the teaching and ethos of our school.

 Pupils are provided with a range of opportunities in the continuous provision such as laptops, children’s tablets, recordable devices and remote controlled toys with age appropriate software to develop their early computing skills.
 They are introduced to Online Safety and how to treat equipment with respect.
 They begin to develop their keyboard and mouse skills and are introduced to some programmable toys.

 Key Stage 1

-In Year 1, children continue to develop their keyboard and mouse skills and learn how to log on to the laptops as well as an online platform using their own username and password unique to them.
-They are taught to use technology responsibly and purposefully to create, organise, store, manipulate and retrieve digital content.
-They create and debug programmes using simple algorithms, predicting the outcome based on the input.
+In Year 1, pupils continue to develop their keyboard and mouse skills and learn how to log on to the laptops and an online platform.
+They are taught to use technology responsibly and purposefully and are introduced to basic programming skills to create and debug using simple algorithms.

 Key Stage 2

-In Year 3, pupils continue to build these skills as well as developing their understanding of computer networks.
-Their programming knowledge and skills are developed through programmes such as Scratch and further use of programmable robots.
-In Year 4, pupils use their skills to create podcasts and blogs for an audience.
-Children also use a variety of software to create programming content such as animations.
+In Year 3, pupils continue to build these skills as well as developing their understanding of computer networks and the Internet.
+Their programming knowledge and skills are developed through programmes such as Scratch.
+Children also begin to explore creating media using video editing software.